OpenRiak/riak_kv/docs/QueryAPI.md

 It is possible to drive up the volume of 2i queries, with real-world production examples of more than 10K queries per second being achieved - but such relatively high query volumes are not core to the Riak use case.

 There is a relatively fixed cost per query, even where 0 results are returned; there is a marginal difference in the cost of scanning 10K index entries and scanning 10.
 Queries for large sets of results are possible in a single round trip.
 The query process will be greedy for available CPU cores to complete the query, there is no constraint on how many cores a query can use - up to a maximum of `RingSize div n_val` across the cluster.
 The Erlang scheduler will balance use between queries and other user requests; there is no specific ring-fencing of resources for the purpose of querying.

+Understanding the [detailed guidance about query performance](#performance-and-efficiency) is important, but in summary:

+- Try to minimise the number of index terms within the range of the query;
+- Use a more efficient `accumulation_option` where possible (i.e. prefer a `raw` option);
+- Use single queries with filtering of projected attributes in preference to combination queries, as a method for supporting conjunction queries.

 ## Example (1) - A Simple People Search Index